kadagotiprudhvi/microserviceapp/Jenkinfiles/README.md

 Before you begin, ensure you have the following prerequisites:

 • Git installed on your local machine.<br>
-• npm installed for React development.
+• npm installed for React development.<br>
-• Python installed for Python development.
+• Python installed for Python development.<br>
-• JDK (Java Development Kit) installed for Java development.
+• JDK (Java Development Kit) installed for Java development.<br>
-• Access to a Nexus repository where you have permissions to deploy artifacts.
+• Access to a Nexus repository where you have permissions to deploy artifacts.<br>